ClusterCockpit/cc-backend/configs/README.md

                 "startTime": { "from": "2022-01-01T00:00:00Z", "to": null }
             }
    ```
 * `ui-defaults`: Type object.
 Default configuration for ui views.
-If overwriten, all options  must be provided!
+If overwritten, all options  must be provided!
 Most options can be overwritten by the user via the web interface.
    - `analysis_view_histogramMetrics`: Type string array.
 Metrics to show as job count histograms in analysis view.
 Default `["flops_any", "mem_bw", "mem_used"]`.
    - `analysis_view_scatterPlotMetrics`: Type array of string array.
+Initial
-Initial scatter plto configuration in analysis view.
+   scatter plot configuration in analysis view.
 Default `[["flops_any", "mem_bw"], ["flops_any", "cpu_load"], ["cpu_load", "mem_bw"]]`.
    - `job_view_nodestats_selectedMetrics`: Type string array.
 Initial metrics shown in node statistics table of single job view.
 Default `["flops_any", "mem_bw", "mem_used"]`.
    - `job_view_polarPlotMetrics`: Type string array.
 Metrics shown in polar plot of single job view.
 Default `["flops_any", "mem_bw", "mem_used", "net_bw", "file_bw"]`.
    - `job_view_selectedMetrics`: Type string array.
 Default `["flops_any", "mem_bw", "mem_used"]`.